In 2016, 5,826 people reported holiday booking fraud – a 19 per cent increase on 2015, according to Action Fraud's latest figures

 Watch out, though – if the company is prepared to defraud consumers, they won't hesitate to fraudulently use a trade association name and logo on their website, or provide a false registration number, which makes the website look more official.

 Pay using your credit or debit card, as your provider may offer you protection against fraud – it’s worth checking that they do.
-If the amount is over £100, Section 75 of the Consumer Credit Act should then provide some protection for the costs at least.
+If the amount is over £100, Section 75 of the Consumer Credit Act

 It’s often safest to book with a UK-registered company.
 Different countries have different regulations but, generally, the UK requirements to protect customers are high.